OpenDSA/OpenDSA/AV/PL/AV/README-parseTreeDemos.txt

   JISON-generated parser.
 Currently the tree is hard-wired, that is, the tree is produced from JISON's parser in a separate run and then hard-wired into the AV.

+* parseTree3.js/html -- Slide show demo for JISON-generated parser.
+  Unlike parseTree2, the JISON parser is now incorporated into the parseTree3.js and called on the fly to produce the parse tree